 Some victims might sustain a permanent impairment or disability because of an auto accident on the highway.
 A highway accident can even prevent you from returning to work, caring for yourself, or enjoying your regular daily activities.

-What Damages Are Available for a Highway Accident?
+What Damages Are Available for a Highway Accident in Lexington?

 The types of damages in a highway crash case include noneconomic damages (pain and suffering) and economic damages (financial losses).